blahgeek/rabbitink/readme.md

 TODO: video

-## Hardware requirement & supported platforms
+## Supported hardware & platforms

 RabbitInk supports e-ink screens with **IT8915 USB controllers**.
 You may buy such products (screen + control board) from [Waveshare](https://www.waveshare.com/product/displays/e-paper.htm) ([chinese](https://www.waveshare.net/list.html?cat=288&sid=MjU5&sid2=NTU=&pno=1)), filter those with USB interface.
-(disclaimer: I'm not affiliated to it).
+*(disclaimer: I'm not affiliated to it)*.
+Simply connect the controller to your PC with USB, no extra hardwares are required.
 I have verified that the following models works:

 - Waveshare 6inch HD, 1448x1072 resolution